Nathan Healy

 Kansas Electricity Prices

-Kansas electricity rates have risen from 13.0 cents per kWh in 2021 to 14.2 cents in 2024, representing a 9% increase over three years.
+Kansas electricity rates have risen from 13.0 cents per kilowatt-hour in 2021 to 14.2 cents in 2024—a 9% increase.
+While Kansas rates remain slightly below the national average, this upward trend impacts household budgets across the state.

 Price of Energy: Kansas vs National Average